skypjack/entt/docs/md/core.md

 ```

 This is handy when dealing with enum classes defined by third party libraries
-and over which the users have no control.
+and over which the user has no control.
 However, it's also verbose and can be
 avoided by adding a specific value to the enum class itself:

 ```cpp